 Overview Out of the box, LearnDash does not track user progress or completion of e-learning modules created with Articulate Storyline or Adobe Captivate, two industry-standard authoring programs.
 Recreating content directly in LearnDash is not always an option, and sometimes it’s necessary to leverage software like Storyline or Captivate to create highly interactive content such as branching, scenario-based case studies, simulations, or even games.
 Although you can create interactive learning content or activities directly in WordPress with H5P, such content/activities are also not tracked in LearnDash.
 Tin Can Report is part of the Tin Canny LearnDash Reporting plugin that we developed to solve this problem.
 In this report, you will see the learning records resulting from users’ interactions with Articulate Storyline/Rise, Captivate, iSpring, H5P*, or any other supported content.
 These records are stored in a Learning Record Store (LRS) entirely native to your WordPress site.
 All you need to do is publish your file using the xAPI or SCORM 1.2/2004 standard, and use the Tin Canny Uploader to add it to a lesson or topic associated with a course. * See the full list of authoring tools supported by Tin Canny Report Filters Let’s take a look at the Tin Can Report view.
 The report view includes many filtering options* for you to narrow in on data you […]

 Overview The Course Report in the Tin Canny LearnDash Reporting plugin gives you a high-level overview of how many users and LearnDash courses there are on your WordPress site, course completion and Tin Can activities in the last month, and top three courses that have the most and least completions (use the drop-down menu to toggle between most and least completed courses)*.
 The same overview data are also available in your WordPress Dashboard. * Group Leaders will see consolidated course data of their assigned groups.
 If a Group Leader is assigned to multiple groups, they will see all data together in the Course Report.
 Notice in the Recent Activities chart there are two Y-axes.
 The left Y-axis indicates number of course completions, and the right Y-axis indicates number of Tin Can activities.
 Course Table Below the overview charts on the course report, you’ll see a list of all the LearnDash courses, their enrollment data and status of progress and completion.
 You can sort data by any column heading or use the Search field to find a particular course.
-Note when a user is deleted from WordPress, LearnDash deletes all their user information but not their course access which is stored at the course level.
-This may cause inconsistency in the enrollment count.
-Drill-Down Course Report Clicking on a course […]
+Please remember that this shows LearnDash data only.
+The % complete is based on the number of LearnDash lessons and topics completed, not progress in uploaded modules.
+Similarly, the Quiz Score considers LearnDash quizzes only.
+The Tin Can and […]

-The Tin Canny LearnDash Reporting plugin will enable you to upload and embed any content packaged in a .zip format that contains an .html file.
-However, it only supports tracking of Tin Can (xAPI) and SCORM statements from e-learning modules authored with Storyline 2/3/360, Articulate Rise, Adobe Captivate 9/2017/2019, iSpring 8/9, and H5P.
-See the following support matrix for details.
-Note if you try to upload a zip file created by a tool not listed above, you’ll see a warning that xAPI/SCORM statements sent by the module will not be recorded and you’ll be prompted to select the .html file in the zip that will launch the content.
+This article primarily exists for historical guidance.
+Tin Canny Reporting – Version 4.0 and up Starting with Tin Canny 4.0, we will provide support for all standards-compliant SCORM and xAPI/Tin Can modules.
+This includes dispatch files.
+If you have a file that is fully SCORM or xAPI compliant that doesn’t work with Tin Canny, and it does on SCORM Cloud, we will provide support for it.
+Tin Canny Reporting – Versions earlier than 4.0 Earlier versions of Tin Canny only support tracking of Tin Can (xAPI) and SCORM statements from e-learning modules authored with Storyline 2/3/360, Articulate Rise, Adobe Captivate 9/2017/2019, iSpring 8/9, and H5P.
+See the following support matrix for details about pre-4.0 authoring tool support: Note if you try to upload a zip file created by a tool not SCORM or xAPI compliant, you’ll see a warning that xAPI/SCORM statements sent by the module will not be recorded and you’ll be prompted to select the .html file in the zip that will launch the content.
 1 Articulate Rise modules will only send a Completed or Passed/Failed verb if they are displayed via Lightbox or a new window and upon closing the lightbox/window.
-When adding Rise modules, you should avoid using iFrame as the display method.
-Alternatively, you can override Completion Condition on the lesson or topic edit page by specifying other verbs such as “attempted” or “experienced” to trigger the Mark Complete button.
-2 iSpring modules whose completion is based on viewing of slides will only send a Passed verb if the module is displayed via Lightbox or a new window and upon closing the lightbox/window.
-When […]
+When adding Rise modules, you should avoid using […]